 Electrolyte for Water Electrolysis

 It is very important to choose the right electrolyte for water electrolysis.
 Why is it important?
-If we look at the anion from the electrolyte it usually competes with the hydroxide ions to release an electron.
-If an electrolyte anion has a less standard electrode potential than hydroxide it will be oxidized instead of the hydroxide.
+If we look at the anion from the electrolyte, it usually competes with the hydroxide ions to release an electron.
+If an electrolyte anion has a less standard electrode potential than hydroxide, it will be oxidised instead of the hydroxide.
 Therefore, oxygen will not be produced.
-In the case of a cation, if it has a greater standard electrode potential than a hydrogen ion it will be reduced.
+In the case of a cation, if it has a greater standard electrode potential than a hydrogen ion, it will be reduced.
 In this case, hydrogen gas will not be produced.

 Water Electrolysis in the Presence of Acids (pH lower than 7)

-Additional hydrogen ions from acid will be reduced at the cathode while water will be oxidized at the anode.
-Half reactions in an acid medium are;
+Additional hydrogen ions from acid will be reduced at the cathode, while water will be oxidised at the anode.
+Half reactions in an acid medium are,

 At cathode: 2H+ + e– → H2 E° = +0.0 V